aggravat1616/kosmic/README.md

 # kosmic
-Indirect method to derive reference range
+Indirect method to derive reference rangese
+Use CSV file in first column ; only data , no words